 If you’ve got projects at least 2 inches thick, choose this mix.
 So, whether you’re planning a patio or building foundation walls, concrete floors, steps or curbs, grab the yellow bag!
 It’s also ideal for casting pools, sidewalks, birdbaths and downspout troughs.

 Just mix water and Quikrete Concrete Mix in a barrel-type concrete mixer or a mortar mixer.
-Or empty concrete bags into a mixing container and hand-mix with water.
+On the other hand, you can empty concrete bags into a mixing container and hand-mix with water.

 Either way, follow the package’s directions to determine the water content and get the best results.